 If you’re still harboring some doubts, consider this scenario:

 Let’s say that you have 10 pods running for your application – a product catalog service.
-Half of the pods are running on a spot instance.
+Half of the pods are running on an EC2 spot instance.

 At some point, the instance gives you a preemption notice – it’s about to be taken away from you.
 If that happens, you’ll lose half of your capacity.